okgrow/guides/processes/development/example-mapping-and-estimating-process.md

 - ##### Scheduled Example Mapping Workshops

   - How long?

-    Full day
+    - Full day

-    Break up the day into 2 sections: 3hrs each broken by lunch break
+    - Break up the day into 2 sections: 3hrs each broken by lunch break
   - How many?

-    Depends on length of Discovery Phase.
+    - Depends on length of Discovery Phase.
   - Account for time differences and time zones
+  - Break regularly
+    - Aim for timeboxed 25-minute example mapping sessions
+    - Sessions can be shorter than 25 minutes

-  - Break regularly - aim for timeboxed 25-minute example mapping sessions.
-Take a 5-10 minute Break every 2 sessions or if a session goes longer than 45 minutes
+    - Take a 5-10 minute Break every 2 sessions or if a session goes longer than 45 minutes.

-  #####
+  ​

 ## Process